 Postmates vs DoorDash at First Glance

 Postmates, on the other hand, was started in 2011, and it is something more than one of the food delivery apps.
+In 2020, Uber purchased Postmates to be part of its Uber Eats platform.
+Now both apps are combined into one, making it a seamless experience for the drivers and consumers.
 They market their services as ‘delivering anything, anytime, anywhere,’ so in this case, it is not only food from restaurants, but also groceries or other items you may currently need.

 Both Postmates and DoorDash are available in most of the US major cities, as well as in their suburbs.
 However, when it comes to smaller areas, DoorDash is much more widely available.
 To access either service, you need to download an app from Apple or Google Play store.